By CONOR FINNEGAN, KATHERINE FAULDERS and BENJAMIN SIEGEL

 While Linick and his office were cleared by the DOD OIG, Bulatao wrote that Linick was supposed to refer the leak investigation to CIGIE.
 But Linick testified that he did first approach the council, and it said no.

 When the report was completed in March, Linick did not turn it over to Bulatao or other senior leaders at the State Department, instead telling them that it had cleared his office of the leak.
 Bulatao accused Linick of refusing to turn it over, but Linick testified that he wanted to first review the report so that it did not disclose sensitive information about his office to State Department leadership or set a precedent of doing so.
-Instead of turning it over, he planned to brief Pompeo's deputy Stephen Biegun in person and let him read it -- but was never able to because COVID-19 restrictions shut his office down and took priority.

 The probe reviewed the government emails of 15 OIG employees, including Linick and interviewed 14 of them because the 15th employee had left OIG before the report was even completed.
 Because the investigation didn't probe personal email addresses or phone records, Bulatao condemned it as "exceedingly cursory" and said it "would catch only the most blatant mishandling of information and would fail to uncover any person who disclosed the draft through an intermediary or sent the report from a personal email address."

 The DOD OIG did investigate one person's Gmail account -- Linick.
 The ousted IG may have violated OIG email protocol by emailing password-protected drafts of the report to his Gmail account on eight occasions while traveling over six days in August 2019.
 A review of his account found he did not forward the report on, the DOD OIG said.